We're loading the full news article for you. This includes the article content, images, author information, and related articles.

 California launches a probe into Elon Musk’s Grok AI for generating explicit deepfakes, with officials terming the platform a "breeding ground for predators."

-The legal walls are closing in on Elon Musk’s AI venture.
-California Attorney General Rob Bonta has launched a formal investigation into xAI, the parent company of the Grok chatbot, following an "avalanche" of reports that the tool is being used to generate non-consensual sexual imagery of women and children.
+California Attorney General Rob Bonta has confirmed the launch of a formal investigation into xAI, the company behind the Grok chatbot, following what his office described as an “avalanche” of complaints alleging that the tool has been used to generate non-consensual sexual imagery involving women and minors.

 Keep the conversation in one place—threads here stay linked to the story and in the forums.